 When looking for a list of children’s books about diversity, you may have a specific topic in mind.
 You may want books about ethnic diversity, or books that address specific social or gender issues, or perhaps you only want books which include diverse characters in everyday situations with no mention of social issues at all.
-I’ve curated many multicultural and diverse kids book lists on a number of different topics, and for this book list I am focusing on picture books that focus on diversity in general sense.
+I’ve curated many multicultural and diverse kids book lists on a number of different topics like this list of picture books with Muslim characters, and for this book list I am focusing on picture books that focus on diversity in general sense.
 It goes without saying that diverse books are for all kids, not just children of color.

 How to use this list of books about diversity: